 Check out these 5 warning signs that you may be a bridezilla to help you avoid classic bridezilla-isms and create a more relaxing + fun wedding planning experience for everyone involved!
 And srsly, chill out! ;)

 5 Signs You May Be A Bridezilla

 1. You demand perfection in every detail.

-Of course you’ll want your wedding to be perfect; every bride does!
-Most likely, everything you’ve planned with go off without a hitch.
+Of course you want your wedding to be perfect; every bride does!
+Most likely, everything you’ve planned with goes off without a hitch.
 However, as is with life, not everything always goes as planned.
 Be realistic and learn to roll with the punches – both before and during the wedding – and you’ll be much happier for it.

 2. You set unrealistic goals for yourself and others.

 Setting a goal that is unattainable within a short time frame will only set you up for failure or disappointment.
 Don’t expect a vendor to jump on a whim to suit your fast-paced schedule; be respectful of his or her timeline.
 It will make the planning process so much easier for everyone involved.

 3. You eat, sleep, and breathe wedding planning without a break.